Signaletic operads: Combinatorial models and actions

 \begin{proof} Assume that~$\sigma \in \Perm_2(n)$ satisfies~(i).
 Let~$L \subseteq [n]$ with~$|L| \ge 2$.
 Since~$|L| \ge 2$, we have~$\min(L) < \max(L)$ so that the restriction~$\sigma^{|[\min(L), \max(L)]}$ admits a bounded cut~$\gamma$ with~$\min(L) \le \gamma < \max(L)$.
 By \cref{rem:relationOperatorsMultipermutations}, the restriction~$\sigma^{|L}$ is just the restriction of $\sigma^{|[\min(L), \max(L)]}$ to~$\bar L \eqdef \set{\ell-\min(L)+1}{\ell \in L}$.
 By \cref{lem:boundedCutsRestriction}, $\sigma^{|L}$ admits a bounded cut~$\gamma^{|\bar L}$ with~${1 \le \gamma^{|\bar L} \le |L|}$.
 Therefore, $\sigma$ satisfies~(ii).
 The reverse implication is obvious. \end{proof}

 \begin{definition} A $2$-permutation is \defn{fully bounded cuttable} if it satisfies the equivalent conditions of \cref{prop:equivalenceFullyBoundedCuttable}. \end{definition}

 For example, the $2$-permutation~$31123424$ is bounded cuttable but not fully bounded cuttable (since the restriction to the interval~$[2,4]$ is not bounded cuttable).
 In contrast, the $2$-permu\-tation~$5211332454$ is fully bounded cuttable.
+Note that~$11$ is fully bounded cuttable as there is no subset of size at least~$2$.

 There is also a characterization of fully bounded cuttable $2$-permutations in terms of pattern avoidance.
 We start by the following technical observation.

 \begin{lemma} A bounded uncuttable $2$-permutation of degree at least~$2$ contains a pattern~$b \cdot c \cdot a \cdot b'$ with~$a \le b, b' \le c$. \end{lemma}